ugururesin/Azure-ML-Project2/README.md

 ## Overview
 This project is part of the Udacity Azure ML Nanodegree.
 In this project, The Azure service is used to configure a cloud-based machine learning production model with Bank Marketing dataset.
+The model is created using AutoML (see figure-11).
 Then the model is deployed and consumed.
 In addition, a pipeline is created, published, and consumed.
 These steps are documented in this README file and also a screen cast was recorded whose link is provided here.

 ## The Architecture
 These are the steps we followed in this project :